An0m/DNSBlockList/README.md

 Wild cards are not supported, as the script just defaults to the parent domain (Cloudflare rules, not mine)

+---

-Same thing, if a parent domain is inside the list, any subdomains will be skipped
+<strike> If a parent domain is inside the list, any subdomains will be skipped. </strike>

+After around 3 hours of trying to implement a check to remove subdomains of second level domains in the list in python, but getting poor performances (days of estimated time :D), i finally decided to "just do it in golang", and with some binary search trickery.

+It completed.
+In 184ms.
+Not gonna implement it in Python :D

+I'll leave the file inside of the repo, just because, but still... man.
+Algorithms